GoogleCloudPlatform/click-to-deploy/k8s/aditum/README.md

 [Click here to continue with the rest installation steps](#Installation-Process)
 ### Reserve Static External IP Address

-*   You can reservce static external IP address through the [gcloud command-line tool](https://cloud.google.com/sdk/gcloud).
-In order to meet IAP requirements, we'll neeed to reserve a **global** IP address.
+*   You can reserve a static external IP address through the [gcloud command-line tool](https://cloud.google.com/sdk/gcloud).
+In order to meet IAP requirements, we'll need to reserve a **global** IP address.
 You can run this command in the Cloud Shell.
-This command will reserve a static IP, and the name of the IP is **cg-app-ip**.
+This command will reserve a static IP and give it a name.
 You'll need this name to be put in the Marketplace UI:

+    `gcloud compute addresses create { NAME } --global`

+    For example **cg-app-id**:

-    `gcloud compute addresses create cg-app-ip --global`
+    `gcloud compute addresses create cg-app-id --global`

 *   **Or** you can reserve static external IP address through [cloud console UI](https://console.cloud.google.com/networking/addresses/add).
     *   **You MUST choose Global as the IP address type**